ruislan/kforum/README.md

 ## Other

 NextJS is amazing, you can build a website instantly.
-And if your website is growing big, you can easily rewrite your backend logic in any other languages(Java, Go, Rust).
+And if your website is growing big, you can easily rewrite your backend in any other languages(Java, Go, Rust, etc...).